Easy Paper Crafts: Pin Hole Pictures

 Paper - card stock or construction paper - darker colors work best for contrast

 Punching tool - large straight pin, t-pin, paper clip or paper piercer

-- Soft but supportive surface for tool to punch through behind picture - Styrofoam works well
+Supportive surface for tool to punch through behind picture - Styrofoam works well

 Picture printed in grayscale

 Floating frame or clear acrylic frame (optional)

 The Steps for How to Make the Easy Paper Crafts: Pin Hole Pictures:

 Note: for your frame, you want light to come through the back to show the pin hole outlines.

 A floating frame is a sandwich of two pieces of glass enclosed in a normal frame.
 Or, you can use an acrylic easel frame.

 You can use your own pictures or you can download the pictures used in these examples.

 The brass train, train cannister, pansy and blue vinca photographs have links below for downloading.

 Position the grayscale picture over the cardstock in order to make the final size picture you want - in this case 6 x 8 inches.

 Place both the picture and card stock over a supportive surface that will allow the pin to punch through both the picture and the card stock.

 Hold both the cardstock and the grayscale picture in place with thumbtacks.

 In this example, a rectangle of packaging Styrofoam holds the project.

 It supports the picture yet allows you to pierce the papers easily.

 Once positioned properly, begin punching holes along the lines you have chosen to include in your project.

 Remember, just because the line is in the photograph does not mean you have to include it.
 (For example, "Merry Christmas" was not included in the other train picture below.)

 For this picture, a t-pin was used.
 (Note: regular straight pins do not make large enough holes unless you twist them to make each hole bigger.)

 Punch the holes close enough together to show the outline clearly but not so close together that you cut the paper.

 Generally, 1/16 inch separation between the punched holes gives the best outline.

 When you think you have finished all the outlines, leave the thumbtacks holding the corners and lift the grayscale picture from the cardstock to see if the punched outline looks good or if you need more holes.

 Trim your punched pin hole picture to the right dimensions for your frame.

 Frame your work and place in front of a light source or a light background.

 Of course, you do not have to use a frame.
 You can place your picture in a window or on a light background (e.g., white refrigerator) to enjoy.

 Here's another example train picture:

 In this picture, you can see how the float frame works.
-The finished dimensions were 4 x 6 inches floating

 The glass sandwich shows around the finished project.